Intertwining relations for diffusions in manifolds and applications to functional inequalities: Twisted processes and semigroups

-0 Let $B$ be a smooth invertible section of $TM\otimes T^* M$, i.e for all $x\in M$, $B(x)$ is an isomorphism of $T_xM$.
-The section~$B$ is used to twist the semi-group so as to obtain an intertwining relation even when the Bakry-Émery criterion is not satisfied.
-Firstly, we define the $B$-parallel translation by conjugation as:
+0 Let $B$ be a smooth section of $\GL(TM)$, i.e for all $x\in M$, $B(x)$ is an isomorphism of $T_xM$.
+The section~$B$ is used to twist the semigroup so as to obtain an intertwining relation even when the Bakry-Émery criterion is not satisfied.
+In this section, we are going to construct the tree levels, process, generator and semigroup, and prove a commutation at the level of generators.
+The intertwining relation at the level of semigroups will be treated in Section \ref{Section6} and \ref{Section7}.
+Firstly, we define the $B$-parallel translation above $X^x$ by conjugation as:

+This new translation is also a diffusion on $TM$ and we can calculate its generator on $1$-forms, denoted by $L^{\sslash,B}$. \begin{prop} The generator on $1$-forms of the $B$-parallel translation is given by